MediaWorks New Zealand

-MediaWorks New Zealand is a New Zealand–based company specialising in radio, outdoor advertising and interactive media.
+MediaWorks New Zealand is a New Zealand–based company specialising in mass media, including radio broadcasting, outdoor advertising, and interactive media.
 It is owned by Australian out-of-home advertising company QMS.
 It operates eight national radio brands, eleven websites and one locally operated radio station.

 On 1 December 2020, MediaWorks sold its entire television division, MediaWorks TV to Discovery, Inc. and the subsidiary company, MediaWorks TV Limited was renamed Discovery NZ Limited (now Sky Free).

 Oaktree Capital Management formerly held a 45% stake in Mediaworks.
-On 7 April 2025, it was announced that QMS had purchased this share taking full control of the company.
+In early April 2025, QMS Media acquired Oaktree's share, taking full control of the company.
+In late January 2026, QMS Media was acquired by Nine Entertainment.
+In August 2026, MediaWorks was acquired by the Australian broadcaster Sports Entertainment Group.

 History

 Television

-MediaWorks was created in 24 June 2004 following the merger of TVWorks and RadioWorks, and owned the nationwide free-to-air television channels TV3 and C4 through the MediaWorks TV subsidary.
+MediaWorks was created on 24 June 2004 following the merger of TVWorks and RadioWorks, and owned the nationwide free-to-air television channels TV3 and C4 through the MediaWorks TV subsidiary.

 On 7 September 2020, MediaWorks confirmed that it would be selling its entire television arm including Three, Bravo, The Edge TV, Breeze TV, streaming service ThreeNow, and current affairs service Newshub to Discovery, Inc.

 The acquisition of MediaWorks TV by Discovery, Inc. was completed on 1 December 2020.

-In November 2021, Discovery NZ Ltd announced it would be ending its agreement with MediaWorks to broadcast The Edge TV and Breeze TV services and would be relaunching the channels.
+In November 2021 Discovery NZ Ltd announced it would be ending its agreement with MediaWorks to broadcast The Edge TV and Breeze TV services and would be relaunching the channels.